craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 1.5 =
+* New: More options for individual events including options for registration limits and deadlines.
+* New: Ability to set the registration deadline to the end date or have no deadline for an event (helpful for recurring events)
+* New: Logged in user's information will now pre-populate first, last, and email fields if those fields are used.
+* New: Support added for shortcodes.
+To add a registration form to another page/post/widget use the shortcode [rtec-registration-form event=743 hidden=false]. "event" setting is the post id for the event, "hidden" setting represents whether or not to display the form initially or reveal it with a button click.
+* Tweak: Max width set for the form along with some other styling to help it display better on wide screens.

 = 1.4 =
 * New: More translation support added.
 * New: Option added to use translations or custom text.